Accordia Global Health Summit Series

 Identifying and Convening African Centers of Excellence in Health

-In response to a growing global awareness of the need for local ownership and stewardship of health initiatives in Africa, Accordia conducted substantial outreach to develop a shared definition of Centers of Excellence (COE), while identifying and investigating nearly fifty of Africa’s health-focused Centers of Excellence.
+In response to a growing global awareness of the need for local ownership and stewardship of health initiatives in Africa, Accordia conducted substantial outreach to develop a shared definition of centers of excellence (COE), while identifying and investigating nearly 50 of Africa’s health-focused centers of excellence.
+To advance collaboration among these important organizations, we have hosted summits to bring together experts and discuss best practices and explore ways to join forces in the future.

 2011 Centers of Excellence Summit

-A number of challenges faced by Centers of Excellence were identified through this initiative, as well as opportunities for more effective support of these transformative institutions in the future.
-To learn more about the outcomes of the 2011 Summit, click here to read African Centers of Excellence in Health: A Report from the September 2011 Summit.
+A number of challenges faced by centers of excellence were identified through this initiative along with opportunities for more effective support of these transformative institutions in the future.

 2012 Centers of Excellence Summit